-Fellowship Program Director: Bradley B. Pua, MD
+Program Director: Anuj Malhotra, MD

 ACGME: 4273521039 - New York Presbyterian Hospital (CORNELL CAMPUS)

-Research is strongly encouraged with opportunities to complete projects during the one-year fellowship.
-Access to the Citigroup Biomedical Imaging Center (CBIC), including the MR-guided focused Ultrasound unit, is available.
-Fellows who have a presentation accepted to the SIR, WCIO, ISET or other nationally recognized Interventional Radiology meetings for work performed at NYPH-Weill Cornell are funded to attend the meeting.
-An academic fund and time to attend one national Interventional Radiology meeting are also available.
+Trainees who have a presentation accepted to the SIR, WCIO, ISET or other nationally recognized Interventional Radiology meetings for work performed at NYPH-Weill Cornell are funded to attend the meeting.
+An academic fund is also available to subsidize books, board fees and societal membership fees.

 We participate in the Interventional Radiology NRMP "Match."
 Please go to www.nrmp.org.
 Important Match-related time tables and information can be found on the nrmp website.

 A completed application consists of the following documents and information:

-- A completed ERAS application
+- Completed ERAS application

-- Your current C.V.
+- Current C.V.

 - Personal Statement